 The cardholder intends to protect the integrity of his message while in transit (either over space or time) to the intended recipient.
 It is the TOE's primary function to generate digital signatures for data provided by the IFD and related to the message text.
 The signature enables the recipient to verify the origin and the integrity of the message text.
 The effectiveness of the digital signature mechanisms is based on the confidentiality and integrity of the cardholder's SigG signature private key.
-The TOE is intended to be used within the context of SigG legislative, which is strict about the confidentiality: the key must never leave the signature device and must not be disclosed when used.
+The TOE is intended to be used within the context of SigG legislative, which is strict about the confidentiality: the key must never leave the signature device and must not be disclosed when used8.

-This security objective covers threat T1.1 and T1.2 defined in section 3.2.5.1.
+This security objective covers threat T1.1 and T1.2 defined in section 2.5.1.

-The TOE shall implement the security enforcing functions AC1 and AC2 described in sections 3.3.2.2and 3.3.3.2 to fulfil the security objective SO1.
-The SEF OR1 described in sections 3.3.2.4 and 3.3.3.4 shall prevent illicit information flow between the SigG application and other application embedded on the ICC through the temporary used storage areas.
-The SEF DX1 and DX2 described in section 3.3.2.5 and 3.3.3.5 shall prevent disclosing of the SigG private signature key of the cardholder in the digital signatures generated by the TOE.
-The appropriate reaction of the TOE shall ensure the security of the SigG private signature key of the cardholder if a potential attack has been detected (see SEF AC3 in sections 3.3.2.2 and 3.3.3.2).
+The TOE shall implement the security enforcing functions AC1 and AC2 described in sections 3.2.2 and 3.3.2 to fulfil the security objective SO1.
+The SEF OR1 described in sections 3.2.4 and 3.3.4 shall prevent illicit information flow between the SigG application and other application embedded on the ICC through the temporary used storage areas.
+The SEF DX1 and DX2 described in section 3.2.5 and 3.3.5 shall prevent disclosing of the SigG private signature key of the cardholder in the digital signatures generated by the TOE.
+The appropriate reaction of the TOE shall ensure the security of the SigG private signature key of the cardholder if a potential attack has been detected (see SEF AC3 in sections 3.2.2 and 3.3.2).

-3.2.6.2 Prevent unauthorised use of the SigG digital signature function (SO2)
+2.6.2.
+Prevent unauthorised use of the SigG digital signature function (SO2)

 - (SO2) The TOE shall allow the use of the digital signature function only to the cardholder.
-This security objective has the following aspects10: - (SO2.1) The TOE shall allow the use of the digital signature function only to the cardholder after successful authentication by knowledge11. - (SO2.2) Successive authentication failures will be interpreted as an attempted unauthorised access by the TOE and will disable the signature function. - (SO2.3) The authentication data is stored in the TOE and may not to be disclosed.
+This security objective has the following aspects9: - (SO2.1) The TOE shall allow the use of the digital signature function only to the cardholder after successful authentication by knowledge10. - (SO2.2) Successive authentication failures will be interpreted as an attempted unauthorised access by the TOE and will disable the signature function. - (SO2.3) The authentication data is stored in the TOE and may not to be disclosed.

-9 see [SigV] § 16 (1) Sentence 2 and § 16 (2) Sentence 2
+8 see [SigV] §15 (1) Sentence 1, 2 and 4

-The security objective SO2 corresponds to [SigV] §16 (2) Sentence 2, 3 and 4, requiring authentication of the cardholder for access to function using the SigG private signature key of the cardholder.
+9 The security objective SO2 corresponds to [SigV] §15 (2) Sentence 1 point 1.a) and b) and §15 (1) sentence 1, requiring authentication of the cardholder for access to function using the SigG private signature key of the cardholder.

-PIN O3 and PUK O4 are specific to the SigG application and are only used to authenticate the cardholder for the use of the SigG application.
+10 PIN O3 and PUK O4 are specific to the SigG application and are only used to authenticate the cardholder for the use of the SigG application.
 Both PIN O3 and PUK O4 are not used to authenticate the cardholder for the use of any other application that may be installed on the ICC in addition to the SigG application.

 To use the SigG application the cardholder has to authenticate by knowledge (by presenting a PIN or a PUK).
 The number of digital signatures that can be generated after successful cardholder authentication is either (i) limited to one or (ii) not limited by the TOE itself (see limited signature generation configuration and unlimited signature generation configuration).
-The cardholder can sign till (i) his authentication is expired 12, (ii) the SigG application is closed, (iii) next ICC reset or (iv) the ICC is deactivated (see also section 3.2.3).
+The cardholder can sign till (i) his authentication is expired11, (ii) the SigG application is closed, (iii) next ICC reset or (iv) the ICC is deactivated (see also section 2.3).

-This security objective counters the threat T2 (section 3.2.5.2).
+This security objective counters the threat T2 (section 2.5.2).